csc-training/hip-programming/streams/04-streams-timings/README.md

     for each stream (e.g. `start_a`, `start_b`, etc.)
 2. Record start and end events around each kernel launch using:
     - `hipEventRecord()`
-3. Measure the elapsed time between two events with:
+3. Measure the elapsed time (milliseconds) between two events with:
     - `hipEventElapsedTime()`
 4. Print the measured kernel execution times
 5. Destroy all created events before exiting the program